Bfreak/arlecPA0803GBcontroller/README.md

 As a result, I can now conceivably press the panel buttons for the unit as needed, with 99% reliability.

 See the new file for a script on how to do so.
 Decoding of the messages from the main board to the panel to come.
 If that is complete, I should in theory be able to simulate the front panel entirely within the pico, and allow for control and monitoring of the AC system remotely.

+**update** 16-6-2025 (part 2)

+I added the code to decode button presses from the front panel, and added the power button press.
+All are working well, without the need for pull up/down resistors.
+I thought decoding arriving data from the mainboard would be trivial at this point, with a good template for data capture, however the pico absolutely refuses to read incoming data in the same way, even though my scope and logic analyzer have no problems.
+It may be because of some kind of degradation, as the data capture points are right up against the front panel pins, with a 1m ish cable to the header on the main board.